Login / Logout

 Fortunately, we haven't had many of these types of inquiries ourselves.
 Maybe most people wanting to learn etching are smarter than average (we think so!) or they did better in geography.
 New Mexico was the 47th state and was admitted to the union in 1912, so if you took geography after 1912, you have no excuse!
 Even if you do know we are really part of the US, you still may not know how to get here.
 Or, you may think it would cost an arm and a leg to fly here.

 Not true!
 The closest international airport to our studio is in Albuquerque, 50 miles south.
-Most people flying in for a class find that from almost anywhere in the US, you can usually get here for $300 or less, with a 2-3 week advance ticket purchase.
-The most reasonable airfares seem to be on America West or Southwest, but you should always check around.
-Yes, you can actually fly in to the Santa Fe Municipal Ariport, but the only reasonably priced flights are with United Airlines (via Denver), and the connections may not be good.
+Most people flying in for a class find that from almost anywhere in the US.
+The most reasonable airfares seem to be on US Air or Southwest, but you should always check around.
+Yes, you can actually fly in to the Santa Fe Municipal Ariport, but check for current available carriers.
 Rental cars are readily available and you will definitely want one, since we have so many beautiful things to see, from wilderness mountains to Indian pueblos (and casinos) to museums and galleries.

 We recommend that you try and come a couple of days early or stay a few days after class to explore Santa Fe, the international quality art and the unique local culture.
 When people come for classes and they don't plan extra time, they usually regret it!